-If you are approached door-to-door, in a shopping centre or over the phone, tell the salesperson that you need a chance to read the contract before you sign up.
+If you are approached with an offer, tell the salesperson that you need a chance to read the contract before you sign up.

 Pay particular attention to terms and conditions about refunds.
 If you sign up for a training course, and then change your mind or have a change in personal circumstances, you will usually still have to pay for the entire course.

 Always get copies of any paperwork you sign and keep the contact details of anyone you deal with from the training provider.

 Check the total price and what is included.
 Find out more about misleading prices.

 If you were approached by a door-to-door salesperson or telemarketer and signed an unsolicited offer, you are entitled to a 10 business day cooling-off period.
 You can cancel during this time without penalty.
 If the training provider refuses to acknowledge your cancellation, you should make a complaint to us.

 If they didn’t tell you about your cooling-off period rights or give you a copy of your contract, you can cancel within 6 months without penalty.